 The objectives of health care are twofold.
 First, health care and health policy should increase life expectancy.
 Second, the health care system should improve the quality of life during the years that people are alive.
 It is instructive to consider various measures in health care in light of these two objectives.
 Traditional biomedical indicators and diagnoses are important to us because they may be related to mortality or to quality of life.
-We prefer the term "health-related quality of life" to refer to the impact of health conditions on function.
+We prefer the term health-related quality of life to refer to the impact of health conditions on function.
 Thus, health-related quality of life may be independent of quality of life relevant to work setting, housing, air pollution, or similar factors (29).

-Numerous quality of life measurement systems have evolved during the last 20 vears.
+Numerous quality of life measurement systems have evolved during the last 30 years.
 These systems are based primarily on two different conceptual approaches.
 The first approach grows out of the tradition of health status measurement.
 In the late 1960s and early 1970s, the National Center for Health Services Research funded several major projects to develop general measures of health status.
-Those projects resulted in the Sickness Impact Profile (SIP) (5), the Quality of Well-Being Scale (30.31), and the General Health Rating Index.
+Those projects resulted in the Sickness Impact Profile (5), the Quality of Well-Being Scale (30,31), and the General Health Rating Index.
 The latter measure, originally developed at Southern Illinois University, was adapted by the RAND Corporation under Health and Human Service grants and has become known as the RAND Health Status Measure (8).
+This measure evolved into the SF-36.
 These efforts usually involved extensive multidisciplinary collaboration between behavioral scientists and physicians.
 Most of the measures are focused on the impact of disease and disability on function and observable behaviors, such as performance of social role, ability to get around the community, and physical functioning.
 Some systems include separate components for the measurement of social and mental health.
-All were guided by the World Health Organization's definition of health status: "Health is a complete state of physical, mental, and social well-being and not merely absence of disease" (5).
+All were guided by the World Health Organization's above-mentioned definition of health status.

 The second conceptual approach is based on quality of life as something independent of health status.
 Some investigators now use traditional psychological measures and call them quality of life outcomes.
 For instance, Follick et al. (10) suggest that quality of life represents psychological status in addition to symptoms and mortality.
 Croog et al. (32) used a wide variety of outcome measures and collectively referred to them as "quality of life."
-These measures included the patients' subjective evaluation of well-being, physical symptoms, sexual function, work performance and satisfaction, emotional status, cognitive function, social participation. and life satisfaction.
+These measures included the patients' subjective evaluation of well-being, physical symptoms, sexual function, work performance and satisfaction, emotional status, cognitive function, social participation, and life satisfaction.
 Yet mortality is not part of the concept.
-Other investigators. including Hunt and colleagues (33) regard quality of life as subjective appraisals of life satisfaction.
+Other investigators, including Hunt and McEwen (33), regard quality of life as subjective appraisals of life satisfaction.
 In summary, a wide variety of different dimensions have all been described as quality of life.
-Although agreement is lacking on which dimensions should be considered the standard for assessing quality of life in research studies, recurrent themes in the methodologic literature can assist in the evaluation of existing instruments.
+Although agreement is lacking on which dimensions should be considered the standard for assessing quality of life in research studies, recurrent themes in the methodological literature can assist in the evaluation of existing instruments.
 As will be shown, our approach to quality of life measurement focuses on health-related outcomes of mortality, morbidity, symptoms, and prognosis.
 We believe that many definitions of quality of life are poorly operationalized.
-Before addressing our definition of health-related quality of life, it will also be important to clarify some economic terms that are often used in the same literature.
+Before addressing our definition of health-related quality of life, it is also important to clarify some economic terms that are often used in the literature.

-Cost-Utility Versus Cost-Benefit
+Cost-Utility versus Cost-Benefit